-High in the mountains on the border between two countries at war with each other in the monastery of the Monks of Eternal Bliss.
+High in the mountains on the border between two countries at war with each other is the monastery of the Monks.
 Every night bombers fly over the monastery and during the day soldiers fight in the valley, but the monastery is never touched, and the monks continue to pray and meditate and work without interruption.